 EFMP Family Support (FS) is provided by two coordinators located at the Military & Family Readiness Center (M&FRC).
-We provide services to all DoD ID cardholders assigned to the installation or located in the community.
-Our mission is to enhance the quality of life of EFMP families through non-medical case management, information and referral, community resources, education & outreach, warm hand overs and much more.
-Our services are appropriate for people of ALL ages and with all levels of need.
+They provide services to all DoD ID cardholders assigned to the installation or located in the community, who have dependents with special needs.
+Their mission is to enhance the quality of life of EFMP families through non-medical case management, community/base information and referrals, education, networking events and other services.
+Their services are appropriate for people of ALL ages and all levels of need.

 JOIN OUR GROUP ON FACEBOOK